diegolakatos/blog/content/post/using-terraform-to-manage-kubernetes.md

 {{< / highlight >}}

 As mentioned before Terraform is able to understand the relations between different resources, this will allow us to completely delete all the resources that we created with a single command even in cases where kubernetes would not delete by itself.
-Suppose that we want to delete all the resources that we just create using the ``kubectl`` command, if we we delete the namespace the deployment would also be deleted because it can't exist without the namespace however the service is not dependent therefore would not be deleted:
+Suppose that we want to delete the webapplication namespace and all the resources that have any kind of association with it, if we run  ``kubectl delete ns webapplication`` command the namespace and the deployment will be deleted, however the service that was created in another namespace won't be affected:

 {{< highlight bash >}}
 $ kubectl get all --all-namespaces -l team=42